Scott Raynor: Mainstream success and dismissal from Blink-182

 By March 1996, the trio began to accumulate a genuine buzz among major labels, resulting in a bidding war between Interscope, MCA, and Epitaph.
-MCA's persistence and sincerity won the band over, as well as their promise of complete artistic freedom.
+MCA's persistence and sincerity won the band over, as well as their promise of complete artistic freedom, but Raynor held a great affinity for Epitaph and began to feel half-invested in the band when they passed over the label.
 The band began recording their sophomore effort Dude Ranch that winter.
 The record hit stores the following summer and the band headed out on the Warped Tour, which Raynor described as "one of the most unequivocally positive experiences of my time with the band."
 When lead single "Dammit" began rotation at Los Angeles-based KROQ, other stations took notice and the single was added to rock radio playlists across the country.
 Desperate for a break due to extended touring, the overworked band began to argue and tensions formed, centering largely around Raynor.

 I always had aspirations for the band that went beyond the independent paradigm.
 I didn't measure success in terms of oppositional credibility.
 I loved being on the radio and MTV.
 We were certified products of pop culture, born and bred in suburbia.
 I was happy for the band when we got signed.